Kotschy's gecko

 Kotschy's gecko (Mediodactylus kotschyi) is a species of gecko, a lizard in the family Gekkonidae.
 The species is native to southeastern Europe and the Middle East.
-It is named in honour of the Austrian botanist and explorer Karl Georg Theodor Kotschy.
+It is named in honour of the Austrian botanist and explorer Theodor Kotschy.

 Description

 Kotschy's gecko is a slender lizard growing to a length of about 10 cm including its tail.
 Females grow slightly larger than males.
 The limbs and tail are slim and there are small tubercles on the back and tail.
 The digits do not have adhesive pads but the toes are relatively long with a kink in the middle.
 The colour is rather variable and may have a background of yellowish-grey, greyish-brown, dark brown or reddish-black.
-The dorsal surface is marked with "W"-shaped transverse bands of darker colour.
+The dorsal surface is marked with W-shaped transverse bands of darker colour.
 Like other geckos, the markings remain the same but the overall shade can be darker in cool conditions and paler in the heat of the day.
 The underparts may be yellowish or orange.

 Distribution and habitat

 Kotschy's gecko is mostly distributed along the coastal areas of the Eastern Mediterranean Sea and the Black Sea.
-It is native to Ukraine (Crimean Peninsula), Bulgaria, Serbia, North Macedonia, Albania, Greece, Cyprus, Turkey, Syria, Lebanon, Jordan, and Israel.
-It can also be found in Southern Italy (Apulia) and Hungary, where it has probably been introduced.
+It is native to Ukraine (Crimean Peninsula), Bulgaria, Serbia, North Macedonia, Albania, Greece, Cyprus, Turkey, Syria, Lebanon, Jordan, Israel and Southern Italy (Apulia).

 Its typical habitat is cliffs, dry stony areas, scrub, tree trunks, stone walls, and the external and internal walls of buildings.
 It is found at elevations of up to 1700 m but is mostly a lowland species.